9 Ways That Going Vegan Can Help the Environment

 It’s really amazing how much better you feel when you eat healthy.
 Try it if you don’t believe me.

 It’s delicious and not as hard as you think

 The most common critique I’ve heard leveled against veganism is that it forces you to retire your taste buds and your free time: because meat is superior in taste and is easier to make.

 While taste is subjective and a lot of people “need” their chicken wings on Sunday, I’d argue that the aversion to veganism is based more on cultural education than on actual comparisons.

 Vegetables are delicious.
-They’re so flavorful when cooked properly.
+They’re flavorful when cooked properly.
 Fruits are delicious.
 Walnuts, almonds, cashews, peanuts: delicious.
 Quinoa: delicious.
-Nearly all the foods in a vegan diet--except products that try to compete directly with meat (veggie burgers, although these are getting better)--are super delicious and not hard to prepare.
+Nearly all the foods in a vegan diet are super delicious and recipes are very easy to find.